-Juicing is an excellent way to get plant-based nutrients, especially if you tend to shy away from fruits and veggies.
-It can also be a great way to incorporate a wider variety of fruits and vegetables into your diet because let’s face it, when is the last time you enjoyed kale?
+Juicing is an excellent way to get plant-based nutrients, especially if you avoid eating most fruits and veggies.
+It can also be a great way to incorporate a wider variety of fruits and vegetables into your diet because, let's face it, when was the last time you enjoyed a big bowl of kale?
 Or fresh ginger?
-Or chomped down on a handful of fresh parsley for that matter?
+Or chomped down on a handful of fresh parsley, for that matter?

-Juicing those not-so-popular veggies and herbs along with apples, carrots, and celery make it a simple, delicious, and tremendously healthy way to get the nutrients your body needs.
+Juicing those less popular veggies and herbs, along with apples, carrots, and celery, is a simple, delicious, and tremendously healthy way to get your body's nutrients.

 Here are a few suggestions: